 Elegant Themes - The most popular WordPress theme in the world and the ultimate WordPress Page Builder.
 Get a 30-day money-back guarantee.
 Get it for Free

 “With the increase of workers at home, and a large number of companies announcing hybrid work plans, employees are increasingly juggling work and personal life on a single device.
 Many are struggling to find the right balance between creating separation of work-life balance and maintaining privacy,” Google said in a blog post on Thursday.

 The data showed that work profile users (81 percent) are more satisfied than non-work profile users (71 percent) with their experience of managing work and personal life on the same device.

 When there is a distinct separation between work and personal apps, people are more conscious about their data and the boundaries they can and cannot cross.

-For example, 63 per cent of work profile users are aware that work app usage (data captured on work apps) is visible to IT, compared to only 39 per cent of non-work profile users who also use work apps on their phone.
+For example, 63 percent of work profile users are aware that work app usage (data captured on work apps) is visible to IT, compared to only 39 percent of non-work profile users who also use work apps on their phones.

 “Our study shows that work profile users are significantly more satisfied with their work-life balance compared to non-work profile users,” Google said.